AltheriaOrg/VERTIgO-docs/docs/eesp-editor/EESPEditorOverview/Hierachry.md

-### b.Vr module/Player module:
+### b.Vr trainee :

  ![HUB](/img/13VRmodule.png)

-Represent the player.
+Represent the trainee.
 It has a unique set of parameters that need to be set up for the training to function correctly.